axelcournac/2micron_project/README.md

 ```
 #### Plot for the gene boxes:
-Use gene_boxes.py
+Use home made python code gene_boxes.py
 ```bash
 pdfjam $(ls -v  window7_gene_*.pdf) --nup 1x73 --landscape --outfile Page12_win_genes7.pdf
 ```

 #### Computation of pileup plot according the gene structure:
-creation of bw file with the python code create_big_wig.py then
+First, we create of bw file for the contact signal with the python code create_big_wig.py then

 ```bash